Achievable logoAchievable logo

 Expense ratio

-There are several components of the expense ratio.
-The largest and most prominent is the management fee, paid to the investment adviser for their services.
-The custodian fee is paid to the institution maintaining custody of the fund’s assets.
-There are also legal and administrative fees that pay for legal services and other general costs like record keeping.
+The expense ratio has several components.
+The largest and most prominent is usually the management fee, paid to the investment adviser.
+The custodian fee is paid to the institution that holds the fund’s assets.
+Funds may also charge legal and administrative fees for legal services and general operating costs like recordkeeping.

-Mutual fund investors prefer lower expense ratios, as a fund’s expenses cut into shareholder returns.
-The lower the ratio, the more efficient a fund is with its money and the more attractive it is to investors.
+Mutual fund investors generally prefer lower expense ratios because expenses reduce shareholder returns.
+All else equal, a lower expense ratio means the fund is operating more efficiently and may be more attractive to investors.

 Limitations

-Mutual funds generally do not mix with margin, which involves borrowing money to invest.
-A margin account allows investors to purchase securities with money borrowed from their broker (you’ll learn more about this in a future chapter).
-Due to securities regulations, investors cannot purchase primary market offerings on margin (this includes mutual funds).
+Mutual funds generally don’t mix with margin, which involves borrowing money to invest.
+A margin account allows investors to purchase securities using money borrowed from their broker (covered in a future chapter).
+Due to securities regulations, investors can’t purchase primary market offerings on margin (and this includes mutual funds).

 **Selling short involves the sale of a borrowed security in an effort to bet against that security.
 We’ll learn more about this type of investment strategy in a future chapter.